 Founding Director and Co-CEO

-Eric has led an array of projects related to regulatory, financing, and project delivery barriers in the nuclear sector for a variety of clients, including government agencies in the US and abroad.
-He led the definitive cost study on advanced nuclear technology, ETI Nuclear Cost Drivers Study, and maintains one of the industry's most comprehensive advanced nuclear cost models.
-Eric was on the study team for MIT's Study: The Future of Nuclear Energy in a Carbon-Constrained World, leads multiple decarbonisation modelling efforts, and advises governments and private sector on electricity and fuels applications of advanced nuclear and fusion energy systems.
+Eric has led an array of projects related to regulatory, financing, and project delivery barriers, and techno-economic studies in the nuclear sector for a variety of clients, including government agencies in the U.S. and abroad.
+Eric led the definitive cost study on advanced nuclear technology, Energy Technologies Institute’s ETI Nuclear Cost Drivers Study, and maintains one of the industry's most comprehensive advanced nuclear cost models.
+Eric was on the study team for MIT’s study, The Future of Nuclear Energy in a Carbon-Constrained World; and co-authored ARPA-E’s report Cost and Performance Requirements for Flexible Advanced Nuclear Plants in Future U.S. Power Markets and the Missing Link to a Livable Climate: How Hydrogen Enabled Synthetic Fuels Can Help Deliver the Paris Goals.
+He also leads multiple decarbonisation modeling efforts, and advises governments and private sector on electricity and fuels applications of advanced nuclear and fusion energy systems.